 - Arch-Enemy: The Face.

-- As The Good Book Says: some of the villains do this, especially if they're the Well-Intentioned Extremist.
+- As the Good Book Says: some of the villains do this, especially if they're the Well-Intentioned Extremist.

-- Badass Cape: Adam.
+- Badass Cape: Adam's opera cape.

 - Big Brother Instinct: Adam has this towards Georgina.
 Oh, and don't hurt or threaten Georgina, just don't, or Adam will become a Knight Templar Big Brother and beat you into the ground and likely kill you.